Estate Planning Isn’t Just For The Elderly

 This is trickier than you might think.
 Medicaid uses a look-back period of generally five years.
 Anything you gave as a gift or sold below fair market value in that time period to try to qualify for Medicaid would be counted against you.
 Also, giving away valuable assets as gifts to your children can trigger expensive taxes for them.
 For this reason, placing valuable assets in a specially designed trust is often a better option than giving them away to your loved ones.

-Get Answers To Your Questions about Medicaid Planning In Westchester
+Get Answers To Your Questions About Medicaid Planning In Westchester

 A conversation with one of our Medicaid planning attorneys can help you get your questions answered and put your mind at ease.
 Contact Enea, Scanlan & Sirignano, LLP at our office in White Plains to schedule a legal consultation.
 Call 914-269-2367 to get started.